jphudson/TaskSchedulerGUI/README.md

 # TaskSchedulerGUI
 A gui to create, delete, and manage tasks in task scheduler

-Only goes through a top folder and one sub folder code should be straight forward if another folder is needed though.
+Only goes through a top folder and one sub folder.
+It should be straight forward to add another folder if needed though.
 Current Business need is only for one subfolder.